ireneli0823/Graduate-Leadership-Program-SQL/README.md

 * Question #4
  In your opinion, what is the most efficient store and why?
 ​

-I think the store which located in California in the most efficient store.
+I think the store which located in California is the most efficient store.
 We can use the following sql query to get a table like this:

 >  SELECT b.store_location, a.impressions, a.clicks, b.revenue, (b.revenue/a.impressions), (b.revenue/a.clicks)
 >  FROM